thechangelog/pipedream/docs/local_dev.md

 ```

 > [!NOTE]
-> Environment variables can be passed into the nginx container which will build a custome nginx config based on the included template file
+> Environment variables can be passed into the nginx container which will build
+> a custome nginx config based on the included template file

-Start the nginx container, then get the network ipv4 and ipv6 address of the container after it has been started
+Start the nginx container, then get the network ipv4 and ipv6 address of the
+container after it has been started:

 ```bash
 NGINX_LB_HOST="pipedream.changelog.com nginx"
 NGINX_LB_PROXY_PASS="http://172.17.0.1:9000"